 Accounting Information Systems (3).
 Prerequisites: ACC 2420 or ACC 2450 or ACC 2430; and ISM 1330 or GND 2050.
 This course provides students with a broad awareness of basic IS concepts, including inputs and outputs, processing procedures, files and controls as well as how IS impacts managerial decision-making and organizational structures.
 The course introduces students to a range of IS analysis and design techniques and steps in the system's life cycle.

-Summer Accounting Institute (9).
+Summer Accounting Institute (10).
 Prerequisite for non-accounting undergraduate degree holders needing special accounting knowledge prior to beginning regular MACC courses.
 This course content includes financial, and intermediate accounting fundamentals as well as audit and tax.
 The course is given over a 10-week period in the summer.
 The class meets two evenings per week (6:15-9:00) and all day Saturday (9:00 a.m. - 5:00 p.m.).
 The Summer Accounting Institute (SAI) satisfies the prerequisite requirement for the above mentioned courses.
 Upper division accounting courses from community colleges will NOT transfer.
 Visit the SAI website for additional information.